PaulodSousa/Haplo-Diploid_Equilibrium/README.md

 2. A theoretical explanation of the model (see below)

-In a haplo-diploid system where one sex is haploid and another diploid (e.g. hymentoptera insects) and assuming:
-  > equal sex ratio
+In a haplo-diploid system where one sex is haploid and another diploid (e.g. hymentoptera insects) and assuming equal sex ratio random mating infinite population size (no drift) equal probability of reproduction (no selection), alleles don`t change from individual to gene pool (no mutation) no addition of gametes from other gene pools (no gene flow) equal allele frequencies across sexes no overlapping generations
-  > random mating
-  > infinite population size (no drift)
-  > equal probability of reproduction (no selection),
-  > alleles don`t change from individual to gene pool (no mutation)
-  > no addition of gametes from other gene pools (no gene flow)
-  > equal allele frequencies across sexes
-  > no overlapping generations

 Let p be the frequency of the allele "A" and q be the frequency of the allele "a" of a bi-allelic marker so that p + q = 1, then: f(AA) = p² x 1/2 = p²/2